Bug report #13987

 - Target version deleted (

 This is frustrating.
 I do not know what you mean by "...attached sql is not good to restore any data".
 Please explain precisely what you want me to provide.

 trying to restore your tables using the sql you provided it gives and error.
 If it works with out data/projects it will be good to try with a sample of your data/projects.
 You did the right thing providing a dump, but restoring does not work (it says there is a relation missing), do just try again.

 Let tag this for 2.14 if there is a regression confirmed (that there is not at the moment, we need more tests).

-#10 Updated by Harry Clarke about 4 years ago
+#10 Updated by Harry Clarke over 4 years ago

 - File test_indetify.sql added

 Apologies.
 The tables should be created before the view, and the view was referencing a table/view that it did not need, which is strange given that I had just done a copy from pgAdmin of the relevant tables & view.

 Given the size of the tables and the confidentiality of the data, it is not possible a dump of all the data, but the X,Y co-ordinates typically have values of (512500, 123500) from which the_geom is calculated (SQL to generate is enclosed as an example).